twcook/S3M_Python/docs/LIS.md

 ## Versioning

-This Python implementation of [S3Model](https://s3model.com/index.html) has a version number that indicates the S3M Reference Model version with the digits preceeding the '.' and the Python code version with two digits following the last *dot*.
+This Python implementation of [S3Model](https://s3model.com/index.html) has a version number that indicates the S3M Reference Model version with the digits preceeding the '.' and the Python code version with a '-' and two digits following the last *dot*.

 ## Conformance